 If you’ve purchased a flight, put a deposit down on a holiday or paid out for accommodation, now’s the time to get travel insurance in place.
-Think of travel insurance as a backup if things don’t go to plan – it’s your security if you have to cancel!
+Think of travel insurance as a backup if things don’t go to plan – it’s your security blanket if something should happen.

 When to buy single trip insurance

-If you’re buying single trip travel insurance, providing the policy includes cancellation cover, you will be protected from the moment you pay!
+Single trip insurance covers you for one trip where you depart, and then return to the UK, and can cover you for multiple destinations as part of the same trip.
+If you’re buying single trip travel insurance, providing the policy includes cancellation cover, you will be protected from the moment you pay.

 When to buy annual multi trip insurance

-Annual Multi Trip travel insurance works a little differently.
+Annual multi trip travel insurance covers you for multiple trips across a 12 month period, so it works a little differently.
 Unlike single trip insurance where the cancellation cover becomes active the moment you pay for the policy, the cancellation cover on annual multi trip kicks in from the policy start date instead.

-So for instance, if you pay for your policy today but don’t start it until 4 weeks’ time, you actually have no protection in place for those 4 weeks.
+So for instance, if you pay for your policy today but it doesn’t start until 4 weeks’ time, you actually have no cancellation protection in place for those 4 weeks.
 This isn’t necessarily a problem providing you have not already booked and paid out money towards a holiday.
-If you have, it’s wise to start your annual policy on the same day you pay for it!
+If you have, it’s wise to start your annual policy on the same day you pay for it, just in case.